chaoss/wg-dei/focus-areas/project-and-community/newcomer-experience.md

 Question: How well does an open source community attend to welcoming newcomers?

 ## Description
 Projects want to provide an environment in which new community members can actively listen, engage, and contribute to an open source community.
 Newcomer experience (e.g., onboarding and orientation) is a way of measuring and understanding how open source communities welcome and support new community members.

 ## Objectives
 - Determine how your community is designed to improve the experience of new community members
 - Determine how effective the documentation is in helping new community members take the first steps to become independent contributors
 - Determine how your community recognizes and supports new community members
 - Determine how your community provides resources for new community members
-- Determine DEI issues for new community members
+- Determine potential areas for improvement in diversity, equity, and incluion issues for new community members in particular

 ## Implementation

-### Filters (optional)
+### Filters
 The newcomer experience can be filtered on:
 - [Member Demographics](https://chaoss.community/metric-project-demographics/)
 - [Types of Contributions](https://chaoss.community/metric-types-of-contributions/)